Anitta (singer): 2021–2022: Versions of Me and worldwide recognition and success

-On March 26, she took the Lollapalooza Brazil main stage alongside Miley Cyrus and performed together the single "Boys Don't Cry" the live version became a track for the deluxe version of the album Attentions: Miley Live.
-On March 31, 2022, Anitta announced her fifth studio and second multilingual album, Versions of Me, would be released on April 12.
+On 26 March, she took the Lollapalooza Brazil main stage alongside Miley Cyrus and performed together the single "Boys Don't Cry" the live version became a track for the deluxe version of the album Attentions: Miley Live.
+With the song "Boys Don't Cry", Anitta expanded her record as the Brazilian artist with the highest number of number-one hits worldwide on iTunes.
+The solo track reached the top spot in 45 countries.
+On 31 March 2022, Anitta announced her fifth studio and second multilingual album, Versions of Me, would be released on 12 April.
 Ryan Tedder executive produced the album.
 The singles "Me Gusta" (featuring Cardi B and Myke Towers), "Girl from Rio", "Faking Love" (featuring Saweetie), "Envolver", and "Boys Don't Cry" preceded the album.
 Becoming the first Brazilian pop album to reach the mark of 1 billion streams on Spotify.
-The album reached the highest debut by a Brazilian artist on iTunes, Apple Music and Spotify in the United States,the album was the most streamed in the world on its debut on Spotify Global upon its release, in addition to being the third-highest debut on Spotify in the United States.
+The album reached the highest debut by a Brazilian artist on iTunes, Apple Music and Spotify in the United States, the album was the most streamed in the world on its debut on Spotify Global upon its release, in addition to being the third-highest debut on Spotify in the United States.
 Versions of Me broke the record for the biggest Spotify debut by a Brazilian artist in the platform's history with over 9.1 million streams.
 In addition, the album surpassed the debut of Camila Cabello's new album, Familia, also being the album by a Latin woman with the highest debut in 2022.
 Forbes, Rolling Stone, NME, Billboard and The Line of Best Fit were some of the portals that positively evaluated Versions of Me.
 In the same month of April, she became the first Brazilian to perform on the main stage of the Coachella festival.
 In the same month, she got her first nomination at the MTV Video Music Awards for "Envolver" in the "Best Latin" category; a main show performance was also confirmed.
 By popular vote, the song won the category, making Anitta the first female solo artist to receive the award.
 Anitta also became the first artist from Brazil to perform and win an American Music Awards.

-On May 5, 2022, Anitta was the female lead in the music video for "First Class", by rapper Jack Harlow.
-On May 13, 2022, Anitta was one of the international guests at the first Billboard MusicCon where she spoke with other artists on topics such as the evolution of the music scene in genres and cultures, women in music, among other related topics, she also performed several songs in the event.
-On May 15, she and Michael Bublé were one of the presenters at the Billboard Music Awards.
+On 5 May 2022, Anitta was the female lead in the music video for "First Class", by rapper Jack Harlow.
+On 13 May 2022, Anitta was one of the international guests at the first Billboard MusicCon where she spoke with other artists on topics such as the evolution of the music scene in genres and cultures, women in music, among other related topics, she also performed several songs in the event.
+On 15 May, she and Michael Bublé were one of the presenters at the Billboard Music Awards.
 Dressed by the Italian brand Moschino, led by creative director Jeremy Scott, Anitta attended, for her second time, the annual Met Gala 2022 ball, in May.